-There are very few things us Sydneysiders enjoy more in life than the great Aussie taste of a meat pie.
-With that in mind, it’s time to sub out the ever tasty yet mortgage inducing smashed avo brekkie and sub in sourdough loaves bigger than your head, lemon meringue eclairs and, you guessed it, no shortage of our favourite flaky, buttery, meat-filled baked good.
-We mean it folks; these are the best thing since sliced bread.
+There are very few things us Aussies enjoy more in life than the great taste of a meat pie.
+With that in mind, it’s time to sub out your city side smashed avo brekkie and sub in sourdough loaves bigger than your head, lemon meringue eclairs, custard tarts and, you guessed it, no shortage of our favourite flaky, buttery, meat-filled baked good—the classic pie.

 Glenorie Bakery Café

-Glenorie Bakery Café has a big ole’ truck parked out front with a giant pie on the back of it, which is rather appropriate because this joint knows its way around a darn fine pastry.
-Just 45 minutes from Sydney, the family-run business that churns out over 300 freshly baked goods every morning, is known by locals and outta-towners for its extensive range of tasty meat pies and eclairs.
-The vibe inside is old school industrial meets Country Western, kind of like where you’d imagine John Wayne would hang in the 70’s, in a great way.
-If you know what’s good for you, get around the live music on Sunday’s and grab yourself a beef pie (aka the pie voted no.1 pie in Sydney over multiple years, made with quality beef and homemade gravy) and perhaps a lemon meringue pie for dessert, because, well, you’d be a ‘lemon’ if you didn’t.
+Glenorie Bakery Café has a big old truck parked out front with a giant pie on the back of it, which is pretty appropriate because this joint knows its way around a damn fine pastry.
+Just 45 minutes from Sydney, the family-run business that churns out over 300 freshly baked goods every morning is known by locals and out-of-towners for its extensive range of tasty meat pies and decadent eclairs.
+The vibe inside is old school industrial meets Country Western, kind of like where you’d imagine John Wayne would hang in the 70s.

 The Icky Sticky Patisserie